Sights in and around Savusavu

-There are a host of things to do in the Savusavu area.
+There are a legion of Savusavu activities that stimulate the mind and body.
 Consider renting a car and exploring the Hibiscus Highway, which is stunning.
 If you don’t want to rent a car, you can negotiate a taxi for a half-day’s exploratory tour for F$80 or thereabouts.
 Trek, dive, sail or windsurf.
 (Windsurfers should note that the nearby lagoon has some of the best sailboarding conditions in the world but you’ll have to bring your own gear.
 It’s almost impossible to hire a windsurfer.)

 Grab a beer at the Planters Club, a classic South Seas haunt, and catch up on the local gossip.
 You’ll probably hear more than you bargained for.
 Have a cup of coffee or a scone at the Captain’s Cafe at the Copra Shed Marina and take in the view of Savusavu Bay.